poldrack/nhanes/README.md

 NHANES is the [National Health and Nutrition Examination Survey](https://www.cdc.gov/nchs/nhanes/index.htm), which is run by the US Centers for Disease Control.
 Every year, the study examines a representative sample of about 5000 individuals from across the United States, using a broad range of surveys, physiological measurements, and laboratory tests.
 These data are useful for many purposes --- the main interest of the developer is to use them in teaching introductory statistics.
 There is a R package that provides access to the NHANES dataset, and the present package is meant to provide similar access to python users.

+*NOTE*: A number of the variables have been recoded in order to make the data more usable.
+Before using these data for any serious analysis project, please examine the code and make sure that you understand the potential impact of this recoding on your analyses.

 ## Installing the package

 You can install the package using the following command: